nooboobhuh/obs-studio/docs/sphinx/reference-libobs-util-threading.rst

 .. function:: int  os_sem_wait(os_sem_t *sem)

-   Decrements the semaphore or waits until the semaphore has been incremented.
+   Decrements the semphore or waits until the semaphore has been incremented.

    :param sem:   Semaphore object